Generic Name: azathioprine sodium

 Azathioprine Injection Description

-Azathioprine Sodium for Injection is a sterile lyophilized material, which when reconstituted with Sterile Water for Injection yields a solution for intravenous administration.
+Azathioprine Sodium for Injection, USP is a sterile lyophilized material, which when reconstituted with Sterile Water for Injection yields a solution for intravenous administration.
 Each vial contains azathioprine sodium equivalent to 100 mg azathioprine, an immunosuppressive antimetabolite.
 Each vial also contains sodium hydroxide and, if necessary, hydrochloric acid to adjust the pH.

 Azathioprine is chemically 6-[(1-methyl-4-nitroimidazol-5-yl)thio]purine.
 The structural formula of azathioprine sodium is: